Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 \item If the injective envelope of $\Lambda$ is flat, then $\injt^{2} = \injt$ and the chain stabilizes at the first step.
 This generalizes the same property for classical torsion over commutative domains.

 \item The injective torsion of any submodule of a flat module is zero.
 In particular, this holds for syzygy modules in projective resolutions. \end{itemize}

 It is easy to construct modules $A$ with $\injt(A) = A$.
 This happens, for example, when $A \otimes I = \{0\}$, where $I$ is the injective envelope of $\Lambda$.
-Over an arbitrary ring, all nonzero finitely presented modules which coincide with their injective torsion (i.e., with their 1-torsion) can be characterized: each such module is the transpose of a module of projective dimension one~\cite[Proposition 5]{M-10}.
+Over an arbitrary ring, all nonzero finitely presented modules which coincide with their injective torsion (i.e., with their Bass torsion) can be characterized: each such module is the transpose of a module of projective dimension one~\cite[Proposition 5]{M-10}.

-Finally, assume that $\Lambda$ is a commutative artinian local ring and $A$ an arbitrary finitely generated $\Lambda$-module.
+Finally, assume that $\Lambda$ is a commutative artinian local ring and $A$ is an arbitrary finitely generated $\Lambda$-module.
 It was shown in~\cite[Proposition 17]{M-10} that $\mathfrak{t}(A)$ does not contain minimal generators of $A$.
-Since in this case $\injt(A) = \mathfrak{t}(A)$, we have that: a) $\injt(A)$ is a proper submodule of $A$, b) the chain~\eqref{chain} stabilizes at $\{0\}$, and c) the length of the chain does not exceed the Loewy length of $A$.
+Since in this case $\injt(A) = \mathfrak{t}(A)$, we have that: a) $\injt(A)$ is a submodule of the radical of $A$, b) the chain~\eqref{chain} stabilizes at $\{0\}$, and c) the length of the chain does not exceed the Loewy length of $A$.